List of Grim & Evil characters: Hector Con Carne

-Hector Con Carne was a billionaire Mexican playboy who wanted to dominate the world.
-One day, he decided to hire a mad scientist.
-He hired a nurse who is actually a bomb made by Cod Commando to blow up his mansion and body.
-Only his brain and stomach lived.
-Hector was surprised that he was reduced to two organs.
-He stayed as a brain for seven years since the explosion.
+Hector Con Carne is a billionaire playboy with aspirations of world domination.
+His body was destroyed in a bomb trap set by Cod Commando, which also destroyed his mansion.
+Hector's brain and stomach survived and were preserved in a jar filled with antiseptic for his safety.
 Hector is very irritable towards his failed attempts to rule the world.
-In "The Smell of Vengeance", Hector is afraid of germs since they can kill him as a brain.
-Hector lives inside a jar filled with antiseptic.

 Major Dr. Ghastly

 Major Doctor Andedonia J. Ghastly is the lover and mad scientist of Evil Con Carne.
 She used to be the second assistant to Professor Death Ray Eyes and decided to apply for Hector Con Carne.
 She instantly fell in love with Hector for seven years.
 Ghastly is the most optimistic of the crew since she would rather let her love towards Hector bloom instead of helping Hector achieve his goal of world domination.

 Boskov

 Boskov is a bear who was owned by Vlad, the ringmaster of a Russian circus.
 He was picked by Major Doctor Ghastly to carry both Hector Con Carne's brain and stomach.
 Even though Hector's brain controls most of Boskov, he wants to eat honey and resist Hector's commands.
 Boskov usually gets picked on by Hector.
-Boskov's design is inspired by Yogi Bear in the first three seasons, and by season four, had a Stimpy-esque redesign.